EuFellipeLima/homelab-monitor/README.md

 - Basic monitoring is implemented
 - Output is printed to the terminal
 - Cross-platform support for Windows, Linux and macOS (lightly tested)
+- System uptime is calculated based on OS boot time

 ## Roadmap (planned)

 - Improve disk detection accuracy on Linux and macOS
-- Add uptime and system information
+- Add more system information (hostname, OS, kernel)
 - Optional JSON output
 - Run as a background service
 - Code cleanup and small improvements